micdijkstra/HTML5-Reset-Compass-Sass-Wordpress-Theme/readme.md

-#  HTML5 Reset Wordpress Theme
+## HTML5 Wordpress Theme with Compass and Sass

-## Summary:
+This is a Compass / Sass adaptation of the HTML5 Wordpress Theme which is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
+It's a great empty slate upon which to build your own HTML5-based Wordpress themes with the benefits of Compass and Sass.

-The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
-It's a great empty slate upon which to build your own HTML5-based Wordpress themes.
+## HTML5 Wordpress Theme Summary:

 ### hNews